KISS-FM (brand): Kiss FM in Europe

-The Kiss FM name has been widely used both by licensed and pirate stations in several European countries including Ireland, the United Kingdom, France, Italy, Poland, Ukraine, Romania, Moldova, Iceland, Greece, Spain, Sweden and Berlin (Germany).
+The Kiss FM name has been widely used both by licensed and pirate stations in several European countries including Ireland, the United Kingdom, France, Italy, Poland, Ukraine, Romania, Moldova, Iceland, Greece, Spain, Sweden, Berlin,Germany and The Netherlands.

 KISSFM Portugal (Licensed) and Broadcasts on 101.2 FM around Portugal as is owned by Global Diffusion.

 In the United Kingdom, Kiss, formerly known as Kiss FM, has become one of the biggest radio brands/networks.
 It started as an illegal station in 1985 but relaunched legally in 1990.

 In Greece, KISSFM broadcasts from its home in Athens on DAB, FM and online to the Country and its islands.
 KISSFM Greece is Greece's only English speaking radio station and launched June 1, 2020.

 Kiss FM in Brazil

 There is a Kiss FM in São Paulo, Brazil, that plays classic rock.
 It can be heard at 92.5 MHz.